dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/synapse.md

     dataset_name='chess_data'
 )
 ```
 To use **Active Directory Principal**, you can use the `sqlalchemy.engine.URL.create` method to create the connection URL using your Active Directory Service Principal credentials.
-First create the connection string as:
+First, create the connection string as:
 ```py
 conn_str = (
     f"DRIVER={{ODBC Driver 18 for SQL Server}};"